ansible-community/molecule-hetznercloud/README.md

 ## Support

-If you use this plugin and find it useful, please consider supporting my maintenance work financially through [Liberapay](https://liberapay.com/decentral1se/) or my [Github Sponsor profile](https://github.com/sponsors/decentral1se).
+If you use this plugin in a commercial setting or you find it personally useful, please support my maintenance work financially through [Liberapay](https://liberapay.com/decentral1se/) or through my [Github Sponsor profile](https://github.com/sponsors/decentral1se).
 I do not receive any financial support from RedHat or Hetzner Cloud for this work.

 ## Usage